Zika Virus Infection

 Barrier methods include condoms (male and female) and dental dams (used during oral sex).
 These barriers can reduce the risk of getting the Zika virus during sex.
 To be effective, condoms and dental dams must be used correctly.
 They should be placed before sexual activity begins and remain until it ends (see Condoms).
 They should be used each time, during vaginal, anal, and oral sex.

-Not sharing sex devices can also reduce the risk of sexual transmission.
+Not sharing sex toys can also reduce the risk of sexual transmission.

 More Information